-This report is made solely to the Fund's shareholders, as a body, in accordance with Section 205 of the Mauritian Companies Act 2001.
-Our audit work has been undertaken so that we might state to the Fund's shareholders those matters we are required to state in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Fund and the Fund's shareholder as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the Fund's Shareholders as a body, in accordance with Section 205 of the Mauritian Companies Act 2001.
+Our audit work has been undertaken so that we might state to the Fund's Shareholders those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Fund and the Fund's Shareholders as a body, for our audit work, for this report, or for the opinions we have formed.

-BDO & Co
+BDO & Co Chartered Accountants

-Chartered Accountants

-Galina Rangasamy, FCCA Licensed by FRC
+Pravesh Mogun, FCCA Licensed by FRC

-Port Louis, Republic of Mauritius
+Port Louis, Mauritius